HolyBlackCat/cpp-tutorials/language/02_basics/15_range_for.md

 for (int &elem : arr)
     elem = 0;
 ```
-`&` makes `elem` a **reference**, as opposed to the regular variable.
+`&` makes `elem` a **reference**, as opposed to a regular variable.

-Roughly speaking, references act as other names for variables (or rather for *objects*, since the individual array elements are not variables, only the whole array is; the correct word that covers variables, array elements, etc is "object").
+References will be explain in more detail later, but roughly speaking, references act as other names for variables (or rather for *objects*, since the individual array elements are not variables, only the whole array is; the correct word that covers variables, array elements, etc is "object").

-This is similar to:
+Here's a simpler (but not very practical) example demonstrating the use of references:
 ```cpp
 int x = 10;
 int &y = x;